writechoiceorg/rocketlawyer/pages/customizing-embedded-ux-styles.md

 - `--rl-powered-by`: Defines the font color for the `Powered by` attribution at the end of the page.
 - `--rl-text-body-tertiary`: Defines the font color for the `Saved` text that shows up when the interview is saved.
 - `--rl-text-header`: This defines the font color for the following elements:
-  - Question title: `What payment methods will be accepted?`
+  - Question title: `What payment methods will be accepted?`.
-  - Question description (hint): `If you'd like to add another form of payment, enter it in the space provided below`
+  - Question description (hint): `If you'd like to add another form of payment, enter it in the space provided below`.
-  - Label for all the fields: `Other Form of Payments`
+  - Label for all the fields: `Other Form of Payments`.